jaeyk/ethnic-media-911-shock/README.md

 I worked with three highly competent UC Berkeley ungergraduates for this project (Sarah, Vivek, and Carlos).

+I am project lead and Andrew Thompson (predoctoral fellow in Political Science at MIT) is a co-author of the paper based on this project.

 This project was supported by [the Data Science Discovery Program](https://data.berkeley.edu/research/discovery) at UC Berkley (Fall 2019).